Cokode/Git-In-Simple-Term/README.md

 # Git-In-Simple-Term

->> After reading this, you will learn how to use git
+>> After reading this, you will learn how to use git.